 What do global organizations need to know before setting up their payroll in Hong Kong?

 Hong Kong presents one of the most attractive locations in the APAC region for many companies, and multinationals that expand into Hong Kong gain multiple benefits, including a well educated, English-speaking workforce and a welcoming business environment.
 One important thing for employers to be aware of is that, while the country was a colony of the United Kingdom until 1997, it is now a Special Administrative Region of the People’s Republic of China.
 Consequently, many laws, including those around employment regulations, are in the process of changing to be more reflective of Chinese law.
 At present, however, Hong Kong maintains its own political and economic systems, which enable the nation to be very receptive to foreign investment.
-In fact, Hone Kong is known to be one of the top countries for expanding multinationals, at least in part because of the ease of setting a business.
+In fact, Hong Kong is known to be one of the top countries for expanding multinationals, at least in part because of the ease of setting a business.

 Can you describe a unique challenge or requirement for global payroll in Hong Kong?